vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/005/01_samiddho_vishvataspatiH.md

 title = "01"

 +++
-The part. prīṇán may signal the Āprī theme, as Old suggests.
+The part. prīṇán may signal the Āprī theme, as Oldenberg suggests.